National Electrical Code Articles and Information |

 - Each Article in this series provides the uses permitted and the

 uses not permitted.
 At one time, "Uses Permitted" might show up as section 2 in one article, section 6 in another, and section 10 in yet another.
-With the 2013 NEC, this began to be standardized such that Uses Permitted" is in Section 10 and Uses Not Permitted" (if it exists in that article) is in Section 12.
+With the 2012 NEC, this began to be standardized such that Uses Permitted" is in Section 10 and Uses Not Permitted" (if it exists in that article) is in Section 12.
+This pattern remains unchanged with the 2023 NEC.

-- NEC Article 350 presents requirements for Liquidtight Flexible
+- Article 350 presents requirements for Liquidtight Flexible

 Metal Conduit: Type LFMC.
 Note that the smallest allowable trade